-Due to the urgent need for supportive housing in Maple Ridge, BC Housing will be developing 51 units of supportive housing at 11749 Burnett Street for people living at the Anita Place camp and experiencing homelessness in the community.
-Coast Mental Health will be the building operator, providing 24-hour support to residents.
+Due to the urgent need for supportive housing in Maple Ridge, BC Housing developed 51 new homes with supports at 11749 Burnett Street for people living at the Anita Place camp and experiencing homelessness in the community.
+Coast Mental Health is the building operator, providing 24-hour support to residents.

 Supportive housing is a self-contained home with supports provided on-site, to ensure people can achieve and maintain housing stability.
 Supports include outreach workers, wellness checks, life skills training, employment assistance, and referral to community services and support groups.
 Residents are connected to counselling, as well as health, mental health, and addiction recovery services.

-Applicants will go through a thorough assessment process to ensure an appropriate mix of residents with the right supports.
-BC Housing and Coast Mental Health will lead the resident selection process, in collaboration with local service providers.
-All new residents will pay rent.
-A community advisory committee will be developed to support the successful integration of the new building and residents into the community, with representation from BC Housing, Fraser Health, local businesses, community organizations and community members.
+Applicants go through a thorough assessment process to ensure an appropriate mix of residents with the right supports.
+BC Housing and Coast Mental Health lead the resident selection process in collaboration with local service providers.
+All new residents pay rent.
+A community advisory committee supports the successful integration of the new building and residents into the community, with representation from BC Housing, Fraser Health, local businesses, community organizations and community members.

 One of the key factors in making supportive housing a success is proximity to amenities and services as well as accessibility to transit.
 People experiencing homelessness are already a part of our community; we want to help them find safe and stable housing in the community.